 The ESCP and,

 The procedures and methodologies for completing the monitoring and maintenance of erosion and sediment controls as outlined in Condition 104.

+None of the Stages 1 – 8 of the Project shall commence until the AC's assigned monitoring officer has attended the pre-start meeting in question or provides a response in writing indicating that their attendance at any pre-start meeting is not required.

 Access Upgrade from Hunua Road

-The Consent Holder must upgrade the Site access on Hunua Road in general accordance with the drawings in Appendix D of the Transport Assessment.
+Prior to the commencement of Mineral Extraction Activities the Consent Holder must upgrade the Site access on Hunua Road in general accordance with the drawings in Appendix D of the Transport Assessment.
 The upgrade works must be certified by Auckland Council prior to commencement of the proposed Quarry activities and must include the following:

 Provision of a full right-turn bay on Hunua Road for vehicles turning right into the Site;